synosys/lockdown-monitor/content/en/methods/welcome.md

 # Where is the data from?

 Mobility flows of this kind are collected by many mobile phone providers.
-We use data from the german Telekom, which is distributed by the company [Motionlogic](https://motionlogic.de/motionlogic/), as well as data from Telefónica, which is analyzed and aggregated by the company [Teralytics](https://www.teralytics.net/).
+We use data from the german Telekom, which is distributed by the company [T-Systems](https://www.t-systems.com/en/en), as well as data from Telefónica, which is analyzed and aggregated by the company [Teralytics](https://www.teralytics.net/).
 This kind of data is commercially available and is used, for example, by public transportation companies, for predicting traffic or to improve road infrastructure.

 Here's how the data is generated: The mobile phone provider registers which devices are connected to certain cell towers.
 This raw data is then being aggregated to mobility flows.
 All personal information is stripped from the spatial information at this point.
 Preserving anonimity is the primary goal in this process.
-Motionlogic developed its anonymization procedure in collaboration with the Federal Commissioner for Data Protection and Freedom of Information ([BfDI](https://www.bfdi.bund.de/EN/Home/home_node.html), see further information on [data protection at Motionlogic](https://motionlogic.de/motionlogic/datenschutz-wird-bei-motionlogic-gross-geschrieben)).
+T-Systems developed its anonymization procedure in collaboration with the Federal Commissioner for Data Protection and Freedom of Information ([BfDI](https://www.bfdi.bund.de/EN/Home/home_node.html).
 At Telefónica, the basis for providing this information is the data anonymization platform DAP, which was developed in collaboration with the BfDI (see further information on [anonymization at Telefónica](https://www.telefonica.de/dap.html)).

 # What is a movement?